 45 Ranch

-The 45 Ranch consists of 240± total deeded acres encompassed by the Owyhee River Wilderness Area managed by the Bureau of Land Management (BLM) and represents the only developed private land for over 40 miles in any direction.
-Access is either from the air, utilizing the property’s private 2,700± foot grass airstrip, or by vehicle from highway 225 and the small community of Owyhee, Nevada, located approximately three hours southeast of the ranch over BLM roads.
+The ranch itself is a 240-acre wilderness inholding, surrounded in every direction by the Owyhee River Wilderness Area, managed by the Bureau of Land Management.
+It is the only piece of developed private land for more than 40 miles in any direction.
+Access is rare and adventurous: by aircraft using the private 2,700-foot grass airstrip, or by a rough three-hour drive from the tiny community of Owyhee, Nevada, over primitive BLM roads.

-For over a century, the 45 Ranch served as the headquarters for a remote ranching operation that spread across the southwestern corner of the state.
-More recently, the ranch has been used and managed as a four-season wilderness retreat with an emphasis on wildlife and backcountry recreation.
-The property features a comfortable three-bedroom cabin, caretaker’s home, and several ranch buildings, including a stone house that dates back to the homestead era.
-The buildings are serviced by a reliable, easy-to-operate, solar-powered electrical system with back-up generators.
-A satellite internet system ensures ease of communication with the outside world.
-A row of poplar trees planted by an early owner of the 45 overlooks the ranch compound and an adjacent half-acre, year-round pond fed by river water.
+For more than a century, the 45 Ranch was the headquarters of a sprawling ranching operation that helped define the cowboy culture of Idaho’s far southwest corner.
+More recently, it has been managed as a year-round wilderness retreat, blending rustic history with modern self-sufficiency.
+The compound includes a comfortable three-bedroom cabin, a caretaker’s home, and several outbuildings, including a hand-hewn stone house from the homestead era.
+Today, the ranch runs on a reliable solar-powered electrical system with backup generators, and even satellite internet ensures a fragile link to the outside world.
+A row of poplar trees, planted long ago by an early owner, still stands watch over the compound and a year-round pond fed directly from the river.

 The Highglights